What categories are included in the The Joe Barr 500?

 All bikes and vehicles must be scrutinized (please see rules) on Friday May 17th 2024.
 Scrutiny will take place at the Best Western White Horse Hotel, 68 Clooney Road, Co.Derry/Londonderry after sign-on.

 Bike and vehicle scrutiny will take place between 1PM and 5PM.
-It will run on a first come first served basis.
+It will run on a first-come, first-served basis.
 Generally each scrutiny will take 15-20 minutes.
 If equipment or vehicle does not pass scrutiny, additional time may be allotted allowing the rider/team to make satisfactory adjustments.

 What is the rider and crew briefing?

 The briefing will take place at the Best Western White Horse hotel at 6PM sharp, May 17th, 2024.
-It is mandatory for solo riders (or 1 rider from a team) and at least one crewmember to attend.
+It is mandatory for all solo riders (or 1 rider from a team) and at least one crewmember to attend.
 It is the responsibility of each team to ensure that information is shared amongst all team members.
 We will endeavor to make this meeting as efficient as possible so you can plan for an early evening.

 It is also a chance to be introduced to your fellow riders and crews during the official sign-on.